JoshPaulie/NanoEncoder/docs/optimize.md

 I haven't had any issues with the default 28.

-> [!warning]
+{: .warning }
-> Too low of CRF (<18) may actually INCREASE the size of your file!
+Too low of CRF (<18) may actually INCREASE the size of your file!
 NanoEncoder will warn you of file increases.

 Read the [about-crf.md](about‐crf.md) page